jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_unavailable.md

 where name = 'YourDBName'
 ```

- Note: The database may still contain corrupt data, and a full database restore is recommended.
+{% include tip.html content="The database may still contain corrupt data, and a full database restore is recommended." %}

 {% include links.html %}